18F/dev-environment-standardization/pages/languages/ruby.md

 With Ruby installed and working with Ruby gems under your belt, there is one last thing to discuss:  per-project dependencies.
-When you install a Ruby gem, by default it will go into a directory called `gems`, which is a couple of levels down from wherever Ruby is installed on your computer (commonly referred to as the "global `gems` directory").
+When you install a Ruby gem, by default it will go into a directory called `gems` (commonly referred to as the "global `gems` directory"), which is a couple of levels down from wherever Ruby is installed on your computer.
 This can cause problems though, because different projects may require different versions of these gems (which cannot both be installed in the same place at the same time).
 Also, you may not have the appropriate permissions for installing gems